 Regular Inspection

 Check your wooden garden furniture frequently for signs of wear and damage.
 Check for any joints that are loose or cracked.
-Early detection and correction of these problems help keep the furniture’s structural integrity and stop them from getting worse.
+Early detection and correction of these problems help maintain the furniture’s structural integrity and prevent them from worsening.

 Sanding And Refinishing

 Wooden garden furniture can get dingy or lose its shine over time.
 In these circumstances, sanding the surface can eliminate flaws and provide a smooth surface for refinishing.
-To prevent scratching the surface, use fine sandpaper and follow the grain of the wood.
+To prevent surface scratches, use fine sandpaper and follow the wood’s grain.
 Apply a fresh layer of oil or sealer to the wood after sending it to protect it and bring back its luster.

 Protecting From Pests

 Pests like termites and carpenter ants can harm garden wooden furniture.
 Keep the space clear of plant debris and decomposing leaves to protect your outdoor furniture.
-Additionally, you can employ environmentally safe natural pest repellents like cedar chips or neem oil, which deter bugs from invading the wood.
+Additionally, you can use environmentally safe natural pest repellents, such as cedar chips or neem oil, to deter bugs from invading the wood.

 Avoid Direct Heat Sources

-Keep wooden garden furniture away from direct heat sources like free pits or outdoor heaters.
+Keep wooden garden furniture away from direct heat sources, such as fire pits or outdoor heaters.
 Over time, exposure to heat can cause the wood to dry out and crack.

 Avoid Dragging Furniture